pymilo/foxsi3_optics_cal/Journal.md

 * Add another gaussian, also add offset
 * Define the FWHM function
 * Include the FWHM as a funtion of the azimutal angle.
 Plot it.
 * include also the HPD.
 Plot it.

+I need to work of the HPD and the bleeding.